HazyResearch/legalbench/tasks/statutory_reasoning_assessment/readme.md

 ## Task Construction

 For information on task construction, see the [original paper](https://ceur-ws.org/Vol-2645/paper5.pdf).
+This task is built off of the [second version of the dataset](https://nlp.jhu.edu/law/#SARA_v2).

 ## Description of Headers